-Trauma Dumping vs. Healthy Sharing: Knowing the Difference
+Trauma Dumping vs. Fair Conversation: Knowing the Difference

 “I just need someone to listen.”

-As adults, we are rarely taught how to emotionally process in healthy, reciprocal ways.
-We’re told to “communicate,” “open up,” and “be vulnerable,” but few people explain the difference between healthy vulnerability and emotional overloading.
+As adults, we are rarely taught how to emotionally process in healthy, reciprocal (fair) ways.
+We’re told to communicate, open up, and be vulnerable, but few people explain what all that really means.
 That’s where conversations around trauma dumping come in.

 What Is Trauma Dumping?